roosemberth/karuiwm/README.md

 there is at least one client placed in it) or *temporary* (if the workspace is empty).

-If a persistent workspace is left, it gets destroyed, whereas a persistent workspace remains (as the name suggests).
+If a temporary workspace is left, it is destroyed, whereas a persistent workspace remains (as the name suggests).

 Once a client is placed inside a temporary workspace, it is automatically turned